 Dennis WH Kwok is an internationally acclaimed and award-winning lawyer, recognised for his contribution to the rule of law.
 He was a pro-democratic lawmaker in Hong Kong for 8 years, elected as the sole representative of legal profession in the Hong Kong legislature first in 2012, and then in 2016 with 69% majority of the votes.

 Dennis has practiced law with a focus in the Asia Pacific Region for more than 20 years.
 He started his legal career with the international firm Herbert Smith and went on to develop his practice as a barrister in Hong Kong in 2006.
 He represents international businesses in complex litigation and arbitration, and advises on cross-border commercial transactions and disputes involving the People’s Republic of China and Hong Kong.
-Together with local counsel, he has worked on numerous matters involving China and in the Asia Pacific region including Singapore, Japan, Taiwan, Thailand, South Korea and the Philippines.
+Together with local counsel, he has worked on numerous matters involving China and the Asia Pacific region including in jurisdictions such as Singapore, Japan, Taiwan, Thailand, South Korea and the Philippines.
+He has worked on numerous international arbitration cases as counsel.
 With his experience in frontline politics and various public offices, he helps to give clients a deep understanding of the domestic and geopolitical issues in the China region, where political and legal developments are heavily intertwined.
+Dennis is co-heading the firm’s International Disputes and China Corporate Advisory practice.

 Aside from his legal career, Dennis served as a Senior Fellow at the Harvard Kennedy School from 2021 to 2023.
 He was appointed as a Distinguished Scholar at the Georgetown University, School of Foreign Service in 2021.
 He also served as a visiting Associate Professor at the University of Tokyo, and is currently a visiting Lecturer at Northeastern University.